-CAP advises marketers to ensure that claims made for dietary supplements and other vitamins and minerals are in line with the requirements of the EU Regulation.
+CAP advises marketers to ensure that claims made for dietary supplements and other vitamins and minerals are in line with the requirements of the NHCR or other relevant legislation.

-15.7 Nutrition and health claims for food supplements must be permitted or authorised as provided for at rule 15.1.1 above.
-Marketing communications that

-- contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim as specified in the EU Register. - Marketers must not state or imply that a balanced or varied diet cannot provide appropriate quantities of nutrients in general.
+- 15.7 Nutrition and health claims for food supplements must be permitted or authorised as provided for at rule 15.1.1 above.
+Marketing communications that contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim as specified in the applicable register. - 15.8 Marketers must not state or imply that a balanced or varied diet cannot provide appropriate quantities of nutrients in general.
 Individuals should not be encouraged to swap a healthy diet for supplementation, and without well-established proof, no marketing communication may suggest that a widespread vitamin or mineral deficiency exists. - 15.9 Marketing communications for foods must not claim to treat clinical vitamin or mineral deficiency.